 This course is designed to provide training for percussion instrumentalists with emphasis upon performance.
 Repertoire will be selected for technical proficiency from the wealth of percussion literature of all periods.

-Prerequisite: Suitable knowledge of and ability on a percussion instrument UC, Associate Degree Applicable
+Prerequisite: Suitable knowledge of and ability on a percussion instrument UC, Associate Degree Applicable techniques and literature chosen from four centuries of repertoire for the instrument.
+Public performance is encouraged but not required.

 MUS 86A-D MUSIC PERFORMANCE - ORGAN